How Full Amenity Tagging Unlocks Hidden Search | Crest & Cove

 The compounding effect makes this even more significant over time.
 Platforms reward listings that generate engagement (clicks, saves, bookings) with better organic search placement.
 Every missed filtered search impression is also a missed opportunity to improve your algorithmic ranking.
 Over months, the gap between a fully tagged listing and a partially tagged listing widens as the fully tagged listing accumulates more engagement signals.

-The Complete WNC Amenity Audit: A 50-Point Checklist
+The 50-Point WNC Amenity Audit: A Practical Checklist

 I've compiled this checklist based on auditing dozens of Western North Carolina vacation rentals across Airbnb, Vrbo, and Booking.com.
 Walk through every item and confirm that if your property offers it, it's tagged on every platform where you're listed.